 While there are many different types of theft offenses under state law, some of the most commonly charged include:

 Burglary and robbery are also common theft crimes a person could potentially face.
-Regardless of the specific offense, a qualified theft attorney in the area could design a defense that is unique to the defendant’s case.
+Regardless of the specific offense, a qualified theft attorney in the Manhattan could design a defense that is unique to the defendant’s case.

 If a defendant is ultimately convicted of a theft offense, the potential penalties they face is based upon the total value of the items taken.
 If the property is valued at under $1,500, the offense is a Class A misdemeanor and is punishable by up to one year in jail and a fine of up to $2,500.